rgargana/puppet-mongodb_ops_manager/README.md

 It relies on puppet module puppetlabs/mongodb to install the mongodb database.
-The mms application and mms mongodb database can be installed on one server.
+The opsmanager application and opsmanager mongodb database can be installed on one server.
 The backup database should be first installed on another server.

 Currently the scripts don't support authentication or replica sets for application and backup mongodb databases.